Although the Doctorate of Occupational Therapy (OTD) prepares students to practice occupational

 Students continue to

-take the PhD core courses in Spring semester and teach in one of the MOT or
+take the PhD core courses in Spring semester and teach in one of the OTD or

 School courses.
 In the second year of